• Skip to primary navigation

 Highbush Cranberries

-Highbush Cranberries or viburnum trilobum Highbush cranberries are the most disgusting, stinking, fetid-scented foraged fruit I’ve ever tried, or at least they were until I found out the truth about them, and the ignorant conspiracy hiding thier true flavor from the public.
-I mean seriously, what would you ever want to make with a fruit that tastes like the essence of wet dog, with a lingering bitter aftertaste strong enough to ruin your next meal?
+Originally I thought Highbush cranberries were the most disgusting, stinking, fetid-scented foraged fruit I've ever tried.
+At least they were until I found out the truth about them.
+I mean what would you ever want to make with a fruit that tastes like the essence of wet dog, with a lingering bitter aftertaste strong enough to ruin your next meal?

 Two Types, Two Flavors